 When a potential claimant reaches out for a Free Case Evaluation, not only are you trying to gauge if the claimant is a good potential case, but the claimant is trying to figure out if they want to work with you too.
 By understanding what a claimant may be expecting from their Free Evaluation, you can make sure you don’t let great potential clients pass by.

 Of the many reasons someone may be seeking a Free Case Evaluation, one of the main reasons is that the lead is trying to figure how much your legal services cost.
 Lawyers have a reputation of being expensive.
-For many seeking legal services, such as disability benefits or creditor harassment, they may not be in a position to afford an expensive lawyer.
+For many seeking legal services, such as disability benefits or employment law, they may not be in a position to afford an expensive lawyer.

 During the Free Evaluation, your intake staff should explain how your cost is set up.
 If you work on a contingency fee basis, let the claimant know.
 Explaining that your legal services don’t require payment until the claimant wins their case and that the legal fees are often built into the settlement or back pay can help persuade claimants to work with you.
 If a claimant knows they don’t have to pay anything upfront then they may be more likely to hire you.